Story

 Distance: 14 miles | Difficulty: Moderate - Hard

-Located near Fraser, Colorado, the Devil's Thumb Trailhead leads to a portion of the Continental Divide Trail known as the High Lonesome Trail.
+Located near Fraser, the Devil's Thumb Trailhead leads to a portion of the Continental Divide Trail known as the High Lonesome Trail.
 This trail connects the Devil's Thumb and King Lake trails to create a 14-mile backpacking loop.
-The route is rated between moderate and difficult, presenting backpackers with panoramic views, multiple high-alpine lakes including Devil's Thumb Lake and its namesake granite spire.
+The route is rated between moderate and difficult, presenting backpackers with panoramic summit views, as well as multiple high-alpine lakes including its namesake, Devil's Thumb Lake and granite spire.
 This area is also within the Indian Peaks Wilderness area, requiring a permit for overnight trips.
-Setup camp near Devil's Thumb Lake or King Lake.
+Setup camp near Devil's Thumb Lake or King Lake where you can cook up some dinner with a view and plan the next day’s hike out.
 In the Diamond, Jasper, Crater and Caribou Lake zones, camping is only allowed in designated sites.

 Prepare to experience Grand County’s picturesque views, diverse terrain and welcoming mountain towns.
-Start planning your overnight backpacking trip by applying for a permit and choosing a trail from our list of best backpacking hikes.
-Then end your weekend getaway with a well-deserved meal at one of our local dining establishments.
+Start planning your overnight backpacking trip by applying for a permit and choosing a trail.
+Then end your weekend getaway with a well-deserved meal at one of the local restaurants in Grand County.